wso2/docs-ob-toolkit-cds/en/docs/get-started/regulations-and-standards.md

 benefits of open banking.

 - The Australian Government introduced the **Consumer Data Right (CDR)** to give consumers more control over their data.
-  CDR provides customers and small businesses a choice about how their data is shared with third parties and sets standards for a whole industry about what data should be made available safely.
+  CDR provides customers and small businesses a choice about how their data is shared with accredited data recipients and sets standards for a whole industry about what data should be made available safely.
 In doing so, CDR encourages competition between service providers, leading to better prices for customers and more innovative products and services.

 - The CDR will be rolled out sector-by-sector, starting with the banking sector.
 Further information on the CDR is available on the [Treasury website](https://treasury.gov.au/consumer-data-right).
 Specific examples of the benefits of a CDR might include: